carblue/acos5/README.md

 This is a feature to constrain usage of token's RSA private keys: Only when the user allows  RSA private key usage case by case, then `acos5_64_compute_signature` and `acos5_64_decipher` are allowed to proceed operating for RSA private keys.<br>
 Independent from that, the RSA private key files should be created with "never allowed to read" and "allowed to perform crypto operations only after some condition fulfilled, like verify a pin" and that pin should be the same as the one required for a User Login.<br>
 I deem this feature invaluable, as many applications start asking for the User Login Pin, but never tell what they will do with that permission.
 Unconstrained, they could likely do everything after a Login.<br>
-How this works: First the driver must be compiled with "cfg=enable_acos5_64_ui" (see build.rs, other conditional compilation settings).
+How this works: First the driver must be compiled with "cfg=enable_acos5_64_ui" (see file build.rs, other conditional compilation settings).
 This - as a default - enables this feature.
 The graphical part of this feature is based on [IUP](https://www.tecgraf.puc-rio.br/iup "https://www.tecgraf.puc-rio.br/iup"), thus that must be installed and the last 3 lines in build.rs must be activated (meaning removing leading //):<br>
 The one that contains cargo:rustc-cfg=enable_acos5_64_ui, the next that names the iup library to link, and the last one where to find that library.
 The same must be applied for acos5_64_pkcs15init's build.rs if that is installed.<br>
 That's it, except via opensc.conf the enabled status can be overridden by specifying user_consent_enabled = no;